lf-lang/lf-lang.github.io/docs/Introduction.md

 7. _Determinism_ — A Lingua Franca program is deterministic unless the programmer explicit uses nondeterministic constructs.
 Given the same input data, a composition of reactors has exactly one correct behavior.
 This makes Lingua Franca programs _testable_.
 8. _Concurrency_ — Dependencies between reactions are explicitly declared in a Lingua Franca program, and reactions that are not dependent on one another can be executed in parallel on a multi-core machine.
 If the target provides a support for federated execution, then execution can also be distributed across networks.

-## Getting started
+## Getting Started
 To get started with Lingua Franca, [set up a development environment](installation.md) and learn how to write [a first reactor](writing-reactors/A%20First%20Reactor.mdx).
-There are also a number of useful [tutorial videos](Tutorial%20Video.mdx) available.
+There are also a number of useful [tutorial videos](Tutorial%20Videos.mdx) available.